-ChandraTal or Chandrataal or The Moon Lake is located at a height of 14100 feet in Spiti and Lahaul district of Himachal Pradesh in northern India.
+Chandratal or Chandrataal (meaning "The Moon Lake") is located at an altitude of 14,100 feet above sea level, in the Spiti and Lahaul districts of the Himachal Pradesh state of India.
 The sweet water lake is around 2.5 km wide and lies in a broad grassy plain, which in ancient times was a glacier.
 The lake got its name because of its crescent shape.
-It is one of the most enchanting lakes in Himalayas.
+It is one of the most enchanting lakes in the Himalayas.
 The mountains of scree overlook the lake on one side, and a magnificent cirque presents a view on the other.
-The lake is the source of Chandra River which merges with Bhaga River to form Chandrabhaga River and later assumes the identity of Chenab.
+The lake is the source of the Chandra River which merges with the Bhaga River to form the Chandrabhaga River and later assumes the identity of Chenab.

-It is said that, ChandraTal was discovered by traders who travelled to Spiti and the Kullu valley from Tibet or Ladakh.
-Some say that, this is the site where fairies descended from the heavens.
-Now ChandraTal is a popular destination for trekkers, camping and nature lovers’ and attracts a large number of photographers and adventure lovers.
+It is said that Chandratal was discovered by traders who traveled to Spiti and the Kullu valley from Tibet or Ladakh.
+Some say that this is the site where fairies descended from the heavens.
+Now Chandra Taal is a popular destination for trekkers, camping, and nature lovers and attracts a large number of photographers and adventure lovers.